Updated: Aug 21, 2021

 For the last twenty years I have tried to grow sweet peas here in Maryland.
 It isn't easy.
 They do not like hot humid climates and this is a hot humid climate.
 So they are a crop that can be attempted every year with the knowledge that failure is possible and once in awhile the weather gods will allow them to thrive.
 The last time I had real success was when my eighteen year old was a baby.
 It was a year with a long cool spring.

 It seems that many people think of sweet peas as a flower their grandmother easily grew, something perhaps to be taken for granted.
 But not me.
 I love them with a love that is strong and never wavering and I know that they should be appreciated because they do not easily grow in areas with hot summers or freezing winters.
 I've tried to grow them every year that I've lived in Maryland and very rarely get more than a bouquet or two before an early heat waves shut down the vines.
 Just as an example, last year I started about 60’ of brand new sweet pea beds.
 We heavily amended and fertilized the soil so that they would be happy, strung drip hose, started them inside in January and planted them out in March.
 Deer and groundhogs ate quite a few, but most survived, however in the end I might have gotten a few bouquets, but it was definitely not a success.
 That was a typical year, but this year was different.

-This year we had the longest coolest spring we've had in the last twenty years.
-It allowed the sweet peas to develop deep roots and to be able to sustain themselves much longer and into the terrible June heat that came along.
+This year we had the longest coolest spring we've had in many years.
+This allowed the sweet peas to develop deep roots and to be able to sustain themselves much longer and into the terrible June heat that came along.
 Additionally, I grew the plants in my new high tunnel.
 Something about the climate in a high tunnel moderates the heat, even though it can be much hotter inside the structure--it's a mystery to me exactly how it works, but I'm loving it.